Pierre-vh/NML/README.md

 ```

 It's simple and clear, the [LEFT] and [RIGHT] tags are used to show if a node is on the left or right part.
 You can make your own "Node" class that uses other type of tags without any problems !
-As long as your data can be stored in this format, you can use my interpreter !
-It also has a fairly stable error detection system for the most common errors, although I can still run into bugs from time to time !
+As long as your data can be stored in this format, you can use my interpreter!

-Once your tree has been generated, you can navigate any node, add attributes and change the current attributes then re-compile the tree !
+Once your tree has been generated, you can navigate any node, add attributes and change the current attributes then re-compile the tree!

-Algorithms used :

-Recursive Descent Lexer.

-The parser is sort-of homemade.
-It uses a DFA with a LR-Like parsing tables, but goes from top to bottom.
-So I guess we can call it a LL(1) parser?
-It is not the only algorithm used in the parser, because this will only 'reduce' tokens, another algorithm (makeTree) exists to build the tree from your Node class.
-(This one is home made)

 Goal of this project :